Issue 27 - Friday 28th March 2025

 ATTENDANCE - HOLIDAYS IN TERM TIME

 Please note that, in line with the school policy, fines will be issued to families that go on a term time holiday where children miss 5 consecutive full days.
-Currently the fine is £60 per child per parent which equates to a £240 fine for a two parent family with two children.
+Currently the fine is £160 per child per parent which equates to a £640 fine for a two parent family with two children.
+This is reduced to £320 if paid within 21days.
 If you are going on holiday due to exceptional circumstances, please speak to the headteacher as a fine may not have to be issued.
 More information an be found on our attendance policy found here.

 Persistent Absence